shj223/github.io/README.md

 Hello!
 My name is [Sharon Jo](https://sharonjjo.wordpress.com/) and I am a journalism major at Lehigh University.
 This page was created for my data journalism class.

-I am a college student & photographer based in Eastern Pennsylvania.
-While always searching for something new and creative to try, I mainly focus on fashion photography and photojournalism in addition to other digital mediums.
+I am a college student & photographer in Bethlehem, Pennsylvania.

-In my writing portfolio, much of the work is made up of journalistic writing.
-Journalism encompasses everything I love to do and enjoy: stories, creativity, information, and the strength it possesses when they are all brought together.
-And with photos, I am able to express what words cannot.

-I am also in the process of gaining experience in the business world, having worked three internships and jobs related to marketing, multimedia, and communications.
 I hope to one day work as a creative director.

 I hope to portray my professional and personal growth on my website, as it serves to showcase my hard work and efforts as it also serves as self motivation.
 For now, I will be learning and studying and making the most of every opportunity.